Ernst Friedrich Löhndorff: French Foreign Legion

-In post war years Löhndorff joined the French Foreign Legion.
-Why he did so remains unclear.
-He may have done so due to financial problems or simply to follow his urge for adventures.
-On 13 November 1920 he signed in for five years in Saarbrücken, using the false name “Ernesto de Naca e Villaverde” and false birthplace Veracruz, but giving his real birth date of 13 March 1899.
+In the post-war years, Löhndorff joined the French Foreign Legion.
+The reasons for his decision remain unclear.
+He may have joined due to financial problems or simply to satisfy his urge for adventure.
+On 13 November 1920, he enlisted for five years in Saarbrücken, using the false name "Ernesto de Naca e Villaverde" and claiming a false birthplace of Veracruz, but he provided his real birth date of 13 March 1899.

 He seems to have been in Algeria but deserted after only two months and fled the country.
-His book “Afrika weint - Tagebuch eines Legionärs” (engl.
-Africa cries - Diary of a Legionnaire) reflects his experiences in the Foreign Legion in Africa.
-But, as nearly all his books, this adventure novel mixes real events with fiction.
-His autobiographic style often gives the impression that Löhndorff reports his own adventures.
-But in many cases this is not the case.
-However, his travels and adventures were a strong source of inspiration for his stories.
+His book Afrika weint - Tagebuch eines Legionärs ("Africa Cries: The Diary of a Legionnaire") reflects his experiences in the Foreign Legion in Africa.
+However, similarly to other books he wrote, this adventure novel blends real events with fiction.
+His autobiographical style often gives the impression that Löhndorff is reporting his own adventureseven when he isn't.
+Nevertheless, his travels and adventures were a significant source of inspiration for his stories.

 Publications

-Books

-The following bibliography lists the first editions of his novels as they are given in the Catalogue of the German National Library.
-Some of the crime novels he published under the pseudonym of Peter Dando were later republished under his real name.
+The following bibliography lists the first editions of his novels as provided in the Catalogue of the German National Library.
+Some of the crime novels he published under the pseudonym Peter Dando were later republished under his real name.